Kehillah High

 7:00 - 7:25 p.m.
 Dinner

-Each student may choose one class in Session A. They will take all three classes by the end of the year.
+9th graders will take all three of these classes by the end of the year.

 OPTION 1: